 How the Test will Feel

 You will be given local anesthesia where the catheter is inserted.
 The only thing you should feel is pressure at the site.
 You will not feel the catheter as it is moved through your veins into the right side of the heart.
 You may feel a flushing sensation as the dye is injected.

 Right heart angiography is performed to assess the blood flow through the right side of the heart.

 Abnormal connections between the right and left side of the heart

 Abnormalities of the right atrium, such as atrial myxoma

-Abnormalities of the valve on the right side of the heart
+Abnormalities of the valves on the right side of the heart

 Abnormal pressures or volumes

 Weakened pumping function of the right ventricle (this could be due to many causes)